 If you are overweight or obese, you should pursue a healthy diet, exercise, and other ways to lose weight.
-These factors are one of the most common reasons you can snore, since it puts pressure on the respiratory passages and makes it hard to breathe.
+These factors are one of the most common reasons you may snore since it puts pressure on the respiratory passages and makes it harder to breathe.

 People who have allergies are also more likely to snore.
 This is why we recommend you treat your allergies with a decongestant or antihistamine.
 You should also make sure to not let dust build up on furniture, carpets, and curtains since this makes the problem worse.

 Many studies have shown that people who sleep on their backs tend to snore more.
 This is why we recommend you sleep on your side.
 To get used to this, a good trick is to put some tennis balls wrapped up in socks in your bed so that the discomfort causes you to sleep on your side.